saikalyankanika/react-sample-ksk/README.md

 I Followed this [article](https://meirg.co.il/2021/04/23/determining-aws-iam-policies-according-to-terraform-and-aws-cli/) by [Meir Gabay](https://meirg.co.il/about/) to run iamlive in a docker container to extract the permissions.
 The tool identified about 80% of the permisisons and the rest I had to figure out by running terraform plan/apply and seeing where it failed, but still, a pretty cool and awesome tool!

-If you went through the setup steps above, this policy should already have been created in your AWS account with the name "SampleAppTerraformAccess"
+If you went through the setup steps above, a  policy with these permissions should already have been created in your AWS account with the name "SampleAppTerraformAccess" and attached to the github-oidc-provider-aws role.

-Attach the same policy to the aws account your are using to run terraform.
-This way, your the aws account you use to run terraform commands locally and the GitHub Actions workflow will have exactly the same permissions as needed by this repository.
+Attach the same policy to the aws account you are using to run terraform locally.
+This way, the aws account you use to run terraform commands locally and the GitHub Actions workflow will have exactly the same permissions as needed by this repository.

 ### GitHub Actions
-- Create a Github Actions variable ```TF_DESTROY```.
+- Create a Github Actions variable in your repository ```TF_DESTROY```.
     - When set to false, the terraform plan and apply commands run as part of the infrastructure build.
     - When set to true, terraform destroy command runs as part of the infrastructure build.